SampsonML/score_network_jax/README.md

 SCARLET 2 details: https://pmelchior.net/blog/scarlet2-redesign.html.
 Scarlet 2 code here: https://github.com/pmelchior/scarlet2

 ## Details:
-The two main scripts are scorenet_32.py and scorenet_64.py which are the training scripts for the 32 by 32 and 64 by 64 resolution scarlet models respectively.
+The neural network architecture "ScoreNet" is located in models.py The loss function is defined in the training script train_script.py which takes in command line inputs for the image size to train on.
+Parameters are saved via pickling files and simply loading them in when needed.
 A template jobscript for use on the Princeton HPC Della is added.
-Training states will be auto-saved to ckpt_32 and ckpt_64 directories inline with the two different resolution trials.
+Training states will be auto-saved to params_32 and params_64 directories inline with the two different resolution trials.

 ## Useful papers